crate/commons-codec/doc/zyp/examples.md

 If you discover the need for another kind of transformation, or need assistance crafting transformation rules, please reach out to us on the [issue tracker].

+## General Information

+- Transformation recipes include a number of transformation rules
+- Transformation rules can use different kinds of processors
+- Individual rules can be toggled inactive by using the attribute `disabled: true` on them

 ## Bucket Transformation
 A `BucketTransformation` works on **individual data records**, i.e. on a per-record level,